A BYU student was critically injured when she fell from the Tanner Building atrium on Monday, Dec. 3.

 The university sent out a campus-wide email at 11 a.m. informing campus of the incident, expressing the aid of campus counselors and detailing the building’s closure and class cancellations.
 Walk-in and crisis counselors will be available for students Tuesday, Dec.
 4, and Wednesday, Dec.
 5, from 8 a.m. to 5 p.m. at Counseling and Psychological Services.
 Students can also call campus police and ask to speak with the on-call counselor.

-Simpson said it will be difficult for her to return to the classroom where she heard the incident for the rest of the semester.
+BYU senior Lauren Simpson was in class in the Tanner Building when the incident occurred.
+She said it will be difficult for her to return to that classroom for the rest of the semester.
 “Suddenly, we’re facing this trauma.
 I don’t think people know how to handle it.”

 “There’s been some very positive things said on social media about reaching out to one another and listening to one another,” Jenkins said.
 “If you have a friend who needs someone to talk to, certainly, this is the time to lend a listening ear.
 And if you yourself are feeling like you need help or need someone to talk to, we encourage our students to go to the Wilkinson Student Center.”